Conquering Unschooling Fear

 moved from a formal curriculum to just buying books and other materials

-on an as-needed basis, although I was still leading the process and
+on an as-needed basis, although I was still leading the process and insisting

-school-free families were doing made sense to me, and their kids certainly seemed to be engaged
+were doing made sense to me, and their kids certainly seemed to be engaged

 in learning so many different things, more or less on their own.
 For our

 daughter, it was like heaven on earth as I tried to let her interests lead

-So I took a deep breath, found some books and articles on the subject
+So I took a deep breath, found some books and articles

-deschooling.
+more deschooling.
 But I found myself scared all over again.
 Then late one

 night I realized that I was transitioning/detoxifying just like my daughter

-The next day, I asked one of my new unschooling friends about the
+The next day, I asked one of my new unschooling friends

-kids would grow up uneducated, or if they’d hate her for not teaching
+not her kids would grow up uneducated, or if they’d hate her for not teaching

 them certain things?
 I told her that all I want is for my kids to know that

 they can learn, that they can figure stuff out for themselves.

 Her response was that sometimes she feels sheer terror!

 But when that happens, she reminds herself that modern society has it backwards:

 Rather than needing to be taught (which is different than being guided,

-which they do need), kids are born knowing how to learn, and that they
+which they do need), kids are born knowing how to learn, and that they figure

-siblings) create an environment that makes them doubt them- selves.
+an environment that makes them doubt them- selves.
 So, she said, for her

 the biggest challenge is to back off and not destroy that confidence.
 Like

 me, she loves organizing activities, and finding books and websites for

 her kids, but she said that she tries to do that with no expectations that

-anyone will be as excited about them as she
+anyone will be as excited about them as she is.

-fear every time!
+trumps expectations and fear every time!